shoggoth/Crossfire/README.md

 ### Further experiments with the Godot game engine

 ### TODO
+- Unify GridMove and Velocity components with possible subclassing
 - Game, world and level loading with persistent player and UI
 - Reroute game over signal on player death
 - Look at bbcode UI rich text component